 I knew Grampa, but didn’t know him.
 He was born 08 Dec 1904 in Malden, Middlesex, Massachusetts, to Charles “Garrie” Milton Hall and Georgianna “Georgie” Hughes [who used her former step-father’s surname, Clough], of 17 Dale Street.
 His only sibling, David, was premature, and died one day after birth on 3 Jan 1914, just after Grampa’s ninth birthday

-Grampa was blessed to have known three grandparents.
-At age seven, he traveled with his mother and grandmother to their Rome, New York birthplace.
+Grampa was blessed to have known three grandparents and his step-grandfather Mr. Shipman.
+At age seven, he traveled with his mother and grandmother to their Rome, New York birthplace to visit his Uncle.

 August 1911 The Utica NY Herald Dispatch: “Mrs. F. M. Shipman of Lynn, Mass and her daughter, Mrs. C. M. Hall, and son Charles of Malden, Mass[achusetts], are spending two weeks with Mrs. Shipman’s brother.
 W. C. Perry, 414 West Dominlck street, [Rome]”.
 [Mrs. F.M.
 Shipman aka Kittie Perry, was Grampa’s maternal grandmother].